 “Was that it?”
 Yugo asked.
-He crouched into a predatory pose and stalked forward, his blade swinging just low enough to scratch the floor.
+He crouched into a predatory pose and stalked forward, blade swinging just low enough to scratch the floor.
 Rob was now down a plan and one of his weapons.
-He gripped his bonepicking sword in both hands, preparing for the final fight.
+He gripped his bonepicking sword in both hands, prepared for the final clash.

 Now that that was done, Rob whirled around in the climbing water and eyed the tile.
 He pushed off the ground, his body whizzing through the water like a fishing spear.
 He reached out his hand for the tile, bubbles streaming from his mouth as the pressure mounted.
 A skeletal hand floated in front of him and pinched his nose.
-Rob stalled in the water, hands and sword flailing.
+Rob stalled, hand and sword flailing.
 The gravefolk was just a skull, a ribcage, and an arm with three fingers, but they did not relinquish their grip.
 Another grabbed his back.
 Before he knew it he was covered in bones and they were all working together to drag him back to the floor.

 When he broke through he saw that the chamber was nearly half full of water and the flow from the mouths overhead was lessening.
 That was ideal, because as far as he could see they were the only way out aside from the hole Yugo had come through and the two slides… and the tile couldn’t fit down the drains.
 Its natural buoyancy kept it on its side, allowing him to ride it like a raft for the moment.

 He was simultaneously gasping and planning his ascent when the water to his right exploded.
-Yugo leapt from the depths and onto the tile.
-He swung at Rob, the Captain barely diving away in time.
+Yugo leapt from the depths and onto the tile, swinging at Rob, the Captain barely diving away in time.
 He couldn’t stay away… Yugo could not be allowed to take Cardinal Second.
 One of the two buckets from the statues drifted by and collided with his head.
 Rob was about to swear at it, but decided to use it instead.
 He bonepicked himself up and planted one foot in the bucket.
-It was difficult to balance, but as long as he kept pulling up he had a foothold on the shifting water.
+It was difficult to balance, but as long as he kept pulling up he had a foothold on the shifting waters.

 He urged the bucket forward, right up to the side of the tile where Yugo waited.
 They traded blows back and forth, Rob having to balance on one foot the entire time.
 Yugo launched his blade at Rob’s vulnerable knee, forcing the pirate to lean back so far that he completed a full circle under the water and popped back up.
 He’d forgotten about the chain though, and when Yugo pulled the blade back it snagged the back of his knee and sent him into the water again.

-After bobbing back to the surface Rob spotted something: the second bucket!
+After bobbing back to the surface Rob spotted the second bucket.
 He planted his foot inside; now that he had two feet down he used the buckets to skate back to the tile and strike at the purple papist again.
-Perhaps they were evenly matched with blades, but Rob’s footing was less sure and the knuckles were regaining their composure enough to grab at his buckets from below.
+Perhaps they were evenly matched with blades, but Rob’s footing was less sure and the knuckles were regaining their composure enough to grab at his new wooden boots from below.
 The fight needed to move; it needed to become one on one permanently.
 The only way was up.

 “Let go!”
 Yugo ordered when he was upright.